-Discover the top eight things to do in Tuolumne County’s quaint towns from paddling around a mountain lake and visiting two amazing state parks to Gold Rush-era experiences.
+Discover the top eight places to visit in Tuolumne County’s quaint towns from paddling around a mountain lake and visiting two amazing state parks to Gold Rush-era experiences.

-Why go: Apples have grown here since 1929.
+Why go: Apples have grown at Cover’s Apple Ranch since 1929.
 Catering to families, the ranch has barnyard animals and a miniature train kids can ride.

 Tip: Sip fresh-pressed cider and eat at the ranch’s deli where baked goods are hard to resist.
 Afterwards head to Inner Sanctum Cellars in Sonora for live music and wine tasting or catch a play at the Sierra Repertory Theatre.

 2. Emigrant Wilderness

 Why go: Hike in solitude at this 113,000-acre wilderness area bordered by Yosemite to the south.
 Filled with placid lakes and gorgeous scenery, you’ll feel like you have the Sierra all to yourself.

 Tip: For a moderate trail, try the Crabtree Trail, an 8.7-mile out and back trail near Pinecrest that features a lake.

 Why go: See what life was like during the Gold Rush era when more than $1 billion was mined in the area between 1850-70s.
 Walk the streets to see a stagecoach loading passengers, browse the 1850s-era shops, dine at a restaurant, pan for gold or stay the night at one of two historic hotels.

 Little-known fact: Scenes from the TV hit show Little House on the Prairie starring Michael Landon were filmed here during the show’s run 1974-83.